-The Peter Black Conservatory was originally constructed as a New Zealand centenary memorial project.
-Conceived in 1939 as a winter garden, the Conservatory was designed to give a taste of exotic foliage for visitors to the Victoria Esplanade.
+The conservatory was originally a New Zealand centenary memorial project.
+Conceived in 1939 as a winter garden, the conservatory was designed to give a taste of exotic foliage for visitors to Victoria Esplanade.

-The original Begonia House cost £3,500 in 1941.
-The main glasshouse was built in 1951 and is still in use today.
-The lathe house entry was added in mid 1980s after the porchway of the time was extensively damaged when a motor vehicle was deliberately driven into it!
+The Begonia House cost £3,500 in 1941, and the main glasshouse was built in 1951 and is still in use today.
+The lathe house entry was added in the mid-1980s after the porch-way was damaged when a car was driven into it.

 After 52 years the main glasshouse area was overdue for refurbishment.
 The thin 3mm glass planes were breaking regularly and a danger to staff and visitors alike, while many of the structural elements were degrading.